 - Greetings Greet people in shops, restaurants and bars with a buongiorno (good morning) or buonasera (good evening); kiss both cheeks and say come stai (how are you) to friends.
+Use 'lei' (formal 'you') in polite company; use 'tu' (informal 'you') with friends and children.
 With older people, only use first names if invited.

 - Asking for help Say mi scusi (excuse me) to attract attention; use permesso (permission) to pass someone in a crowded space.